-Toxic Molds Lawyer in Linden
+Toxic Molds Lawyer in Linden, New Jersey

 Toxic mold exposure, sometimes known as ‘Sick Building Syndrome’ (SBS), is the focus of a growing number of lawsuits across the country.
 Mold is a tenacious, unwelcome house guest.
 It climbs up bathroom walls, invades carpet and infests drywall.
 Certain molds are toxic, meaning they can cause serious illness to persons who come in contact with them.
 All mold found in buildings are not toxic.
 Unfortunately, it is impossible for homeowners to distinguish between toxic and benign molds.